 Willful waste or use of water through improper or imperfect pipes or any other means.

-Abuse of or damage to any service pipe, seal, meter, or other appliance owned by the Village.
+Abuse of or damage to any service pipe, seal, meter, or other appliance used in connection with the Water System.

 Non-payment of bills rendered by the Village.